Skip to main content

 At this point, your ChatGPT draft is no longer just text.
 It's a usable course: structured, interactive, and ready to share.

-You can also view a sample course generated using Coassemble here: Unleash Your Organization's Hidden Knowledge: Create Free Online Courses
+You can also view a sample course generated using Coassemble here: Sales Rep Onboarding: Foundations for Success

-Pros and cons of using ChatGPT for course creation
+Pros and cons of using ChatGPT as an AI course generator

 ChatGPT has become a popular starting point for creating online courses.
-With access to GPT-5.2 on the free tier, it’s a powerful AI assistant for planning and drafting.
-But there’s a clear line between generating content and creating training.
+It's a powerful free AI assistant for planning and drafting, but there's a clear line between generating content and creating training.

 ChatGPT helps you generate course content.
 Creating and delivering training requires structure, interaction, and a place for learning to live.